 Within fairly narrow limits, proper postural alignment is the earlobe over the middle of the shoulders, over the hip joint, and over a point about an inch in front of the ankle joint.
 This alignment will be produced when:

 - The shoulders are held back and down

-- The upper back is relatively flat between the shoulder blades, and the upper spine curves forward only slightly
+- The upper back is relatively flat between the shoulder blades, the shoulder blades are flush with the rest of the back, and the upper spine curves forward only slightly

-- The chest curves out; the forward tips of the shoulders should be 1 or more inches behind a yardstick placed across the upper chest
+- The chest curves out, so that the forward edges of the shoulders are 1 or more inches behind a yardstick placed across the upper chest

 - The collar bones are level or slope only slightly upwards